 A broker "non-vote" occurs when a broker or nominee holding shares for a beneficial owner does not vote on a particular matter because the matter is not routine and such broker or nominee does not have the discretionary voting authority to vote the shares for which it is the holder of record with respect to a particular matter at the annual meeting and such broker or nominee has not received instructions from the beneficial owner.
 Broker "non-votes," and shares as to which proxy authority has been withheld with respect to any matter, are generally not deemed to be entitled to vote for purposes of determining whether stockholders' approval of that matter has been obtained.
-Pursuant to New York Stock Exchange ("NYSE") Rule 452, the uncontested election of directors (Proposal No. 1) and the approval of a non-binding advisory resolution on executive compensation (Proposal No. 2) are non-routine matters and, therefore, may not be voted upon by brokers without instructions from beneficial owners.
+Pursuant to New York Stock Exchange ("NYSE") Rule 452, the uncontested election of directors (Proposal No. 1), the approval of a non-binding advisory resolution on executive compensation (Proposal No. 2), the adoption of amendments to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan which increase the number of shares of common stock authorized for issuance under the plan and amend certain other terms of the plan (Proposal No. 3) and the amendment to Certificate of Incorporation, as amended, to increase the number of authorized shares of common stock (Proposal No. 4) are non-routine matters and, therefore, may not be voted upon by brokers without instructions from beneficial owners.
 Consequently, proxies submitted by brokers for shares beneficially owned by other persons may not, in the absence of specific instructions from such beneficial owners, vote the shares in favor of or withhold votes from such proposals at the brokers' discretion.
-The ratification of the selection of Kesselman & Kesselman to serve as our principal independent registered public accounting firm for the fiscal year ending December 31, 2021 (Proposal No. 3) is a routine matter.
+The ratification of the selection of Kesselman & Kesselman to serve as our principal independent registered public accounting firm for the fiscal year ending December 31, 2022 (Proposal No. 5) is a routine matter.
 Please complete your proxy and return it as instructed so your vote can be counted.